TODAY'S HOURS: 8 AM – 4 PM

 Myxomycetes may or may not be attractive, but they aren’t dangerous.
 If you spot bright yellow Fuligo septica in your yard, it will not harm you, your plants or your pets.
 Most myxomycetes eat bacteria and yeasts.

-In fact, native peoples of Cofre de Perote in Veracruz, Mexico enjoy eating F. septica fried with peppers and onions and wrapped in tortilla.
+In fact, native peoples of Cofre de Perote in Veracruz, Mexico enjoy eating F. septica fried with peppers and onions and wrapped in tortillas.
 That said, we do not recommend foraging for Myxomycetes, as they have not been tested for edible human consumption.

 For example, the Myxomycetes species Fuligo septica, popularly referred to as scrambled-egg slime mold, was shown to be resistant to harm by these chemicals.
 At the same time, the organism can accumulate the metals in a safe form.
 Researchers have proposed using F. septica as part of bioremediation measure, developing genetically engineered plants using F. septica, and/or using F. septica as an indicator of heavy metal pollution in an ecosystem.